junxit/us-congress-bills-112/bill.md

 ## § 1.
 Short title

-This Act may be cited as the “Billfish Conservation Act of 2011”.
+This Act may be cited as the “Billfish Conservation Act of 2012”.

 ## § 2.
 Findings

 Congress finds the following:

-- **(1)** Billfish populations are severely depleted and in need of greater protection.
+- **(1)** The United States carefully regulates its domestic fisheries for billfish and participates in international fishery management bodies in the Atlantic and Pacific.
-- **(2)** Billfish population declines are largely attributable to overfishing by non-United States commercial fishing fleets that harvest billfish as bycatch while targeting other species.
+- **(2)** Global billfish populations have declined significantly, however, because of overfishing primarily through retention of bycatch by non-United States commercial fishing fleets.
-- **(3)** Commercial fisheries in the United States do not target billfish.
-- **(4)** The current United States prohibition on the commercial harvest and sale of billfish is limited to Atlantic-caught fish.
-- **(5)** There are no existing conservation measures that prohibit the importation of Pacific-caught billfish.
-- **(6)** Billfish account for less than 0.1 percent of the market value of United States seafood.
-- **(7)** The United States seafood market is highly elastic and consumers have a large number of sustainable seafood alternatives.
-- **(8)** Catch and release recreational angling for billfish generates billions of dollars in economic benefits to the United States economy each year.
-- **(9)** Prohibiting the sale of Pacific-caught billfish in the continental United States will assist in the recovery of billfish populations worldwide.
+- **(3)** Ending the importation of foreign-caught billfish for sale in the United States aligns with U.S. management measures of billfish and protects the significant economic benefits to the U.S. economy of recreational fishing and marine commerce and the traditional cultural fisheries.

 ## § 3.
 Statement of constitutional authority